Maven2 has a powerful feature called Archetype.

 - Stop the Jetty container

-That archetype also demonstrates another powerful feature of CARGO: if you now run
+That archetype also demonstrates another powerful feature of CARGO coupled with Maven.
+If you now run:

-the same steps will be done with Tomcat instead of Jetty.
+the same steps will be done with Tomcat instead of Jetty; thanks to Maven's profiles.

 The archetype actually ships with Maven profiles for the jetty6x, tomcat6x, jonas5x, jboss51x and glassfish3x containers.
 You can of course add and use any other container from the Containers list.